Payne and Edwards Roads

-Author Michael Renegar tells of a friend of his who performed this ritual and was frightened by the results.
-This friend, a young man and two female companions ventured out to haunted Payne Road one night looking for a thrill.
-The trio performed the ritual on the bridge and lo, and behold, the car sputtered and died.
-The young man got out and pushed the car off the bridge and was able to crank the car, despite the feeling of being watched that emerged once he exited the vehicle.
-Reportedly, the vehicle never acted the same after that.
-Besides the scary moments the trio experienced on the bridge, the three also noted that when they drove past one of the old cemeteries an angel on the edge of the cemetery faced away from the road, but was facing them as they drove past the second time.
+Author Michael Renegar tells of a friend of his who performed this ritual with frightening results.
+This young man and two female companions ventured out to haunted Payne Road one night looking for a thrill.
+After performing the ritual their car sputtered and died.
+After the young man pushed the car off the bridge, he was able to crank the car, though while he was outside of the car he was spooked by a feeling of being watched.

-The stories of Payne and Edwards Roads have circulated in this rural area of Forsyth and Stokes Counties for decades.
-The legendary history has entered the digital realm where it is discussed and argued among the more than 3500 members of the Legend of Payne Road group on Facebook.
-To add more fuel to the fiery legends that exist about this location, the viral website Only In Your State published an article last Friday repeating many of the disputed legends of these haunted roads.
+The stories of Payne and Edwards Roads have circulated in this rural area of Forsyth and Stokes counties for decades.
+The legendary history has entered the digital realm where it is discussed and argued among the more than 4000 members of the Legend of Payne Road group on Facebook.
+To add more fuel to the fiery legends, the viral website Only In Your State recently published an article repeating many of the lurid, and oft disputed legends of these haunted roads.

 First off, there is a great deal of confusion regarding the exact location of the hauntings.
-Edwards Road branches off from Broad Street in Rural Hall.
-Google Maps notes that the road is NC-1903 until after it intersects Forsto Road at which point it becomes NC-1961.
-Apparently, the haunted portion of the road is located south of Payne Branch where the road has a series of curves before crossing over Payne Branch.
+Edwards Road branches off from Broad Street within the Rural Hall city limits.
+Google Maps notes that the road is NC 1903 until after it intersects Forsto Road at which point it combines with NC 1961.
+Apparently, the haunted portion of the road is located south of Payne Branch where the road curves before crossing over Payne Branch.
 Edwards Road terminates at Payne Road just north of the bridge.
-Payne Road east of Edwards is NC-1961, while the western section is NC-1962.
+Payne Road continues east as NC 1961, while the western section is NC 1962.
 At some point, part of Payne Road may have been renamed Edwards Road, but that is only speculation, however the roads do appear to have been named for the families that once owned the land: the Paynes and the Edwards.

 The Only In Your State article notes three legends associated with this road, though, like all legends, these legends change from storyteller to storyteller and article to article.
 The first legend involves the story of Payne Edwards, a cruel plantation owner whose daughter was impregnated by a slave.
-After killing the slave Edwards began to practice devil worship and eventually killed his entire family and burned the plantation killing all the remaining slaves.
+After killing the slave, Edwards began to practice devil worship and eventually killed his entire family.
+He also burned the plantation killing all the remaining slaves.

 A different version of the story casts Payne Edwards as the head of a large household here in the 1930s.
 After losing his mind he decided to murder his family and tied his wife to a chair in the living room.
-One by one he escorted his children and had them kiss their mother before he took them upstairs and slit their throats.
-The wife was able to escape and was beheaded by Edwards who then threw the couple’s infant child into a well.
+One by one he took his children to kiss their mother before he took them upstairs and slit their throats.
+The mother was able to escape, but was beheaded by her husband who dumped their infant child into a well.

 While these stories are both grotesquely fascinating, they are utter balderdash.
 One of the best sites for a well-researched view of this story is the blog of the North Carolina Room of the Forsyth County Public Library.
 Last Halloween, one of the research librarians presented these two stories from Payne Road and checked their validity against the historic records.
 She found no record of Payne Edwards, though an early settler in the area, Robert Payne, owned land in the area.
 According to the Federal Census, Robert Payne was also a slave owner and had several children, though most apparently survived him.